-- 1. Dismounts are allowed provided: - a) At the highest point of the dismount, the Executing Dancer's hips may not elevate above head level and the Executing Dancer must land on their foot/feet. - The Executing Dancer's hips may not cross the vertical axis while airborne and inverted.
+1. Dismounts are allowed provided:

+- a) At the highest point of the dismount, the Executing Dancer's hips may not elevate above head level and the Executing Dancer must land on their foot/feet. - b) The Executing Dancer's hips may not cross the vertical axis while airborne and inverted.
 (Clarification: while free of contact from both the performance surface and other performers.) - c) The Executing Dancer is not supine or inverted when released. - 2.
 Toe pitches are not allowed.

-Song/Pom, Song/Jazz and Pep Flag questions please email USADanceRules@varsity.com.
+Song/Pom questions please email USADanceRules@varsity.com.

-2022-23 SONG/POM, SONG/JAZZ & PEP/SHORT FLAG GLOSSARY OF TERMS
+2023-24 SONG/POM, SONG/JAZZ & PEP/SHORT FLAG GLOSSARY OF TERMS